Ultisol

-Ultisols, commonly known as red clay soils, are one of twelve soil orders in the United States Department of Agriculture soil taxonomy.
+Ultisol, commonly known as red clay soil, is one of twelve soil orders in the United States Department of Agriculture soil taxonomy.
 The word "Ultisol" is derived from "ultimate", because Ultisols were seen as the ultimate product of continuous weathering of minerals in a humid, temperate climate without new soil formation via glaciation.
 They are defined as mineral soils which contain no calcareous (calcium carbonate containing) material anywhere within the soil, have less than 10% weatherable minerals in the extreme top layer of soil, and have less than 35% base saturation throughout the soil.
 Ultisols occur in humid temperate or tropical regions.
-While the term is usually applied to the red clay soils of the Southern United States, Ultisols are also found in regions of Africa, Asia, and South America.
+While the term is usually applied to the red clay soils of the Southern United States, Ultisols are also found in regions of Africa, Asia, Australia and South America.

 In the World Reference Base for Soil Resources (WRB), most Ultisols are known as Acrisols and Alisols.
 Some belong to the Retisols or to the Nitisols.
 Aquults are typically Stagnosols or Planosols.
 Humults may be Umbrisols.

 Introduction

 Ultisols vary in color from purplish-red, to a bright reddish-orange, to pale yellowish-orange and (in cooler areas such as Pennsylvania) even some subdued yellowish-brown or grayish-brown tones.
 They are typically quite acidic, often having a pH of less than 5.
 The red and yellow colors result from the accumulation of iron oxide (rust), which is highly insoluble in water.
 Major nutrients, such as calcium and potassium, are typically deficient in Ultisols, which means they generally cannot be used for sedentary agriculture without the aid of lime and other fertilizers, such as superphosphate.
 They can be easily exhausted, and require more careful management than Alfisols or Mollisols.
 However, they can be cultivated over a relatively wide range of moisture conditions.
+Where the organic matter content is high, as in Humults like the Olympic series, the soil is relatively fertile.

 Ultisols can have a variety of clay minerals, but in many cases the dominant mineral is kaolinite.
 This clay has good bearing capacity and no shrink–swell property.
 Consequently, well-drained kaolinitic Ultisols such as the Cecil series are suitable for urban development.

 Ultisols are the dominant soils in the Southern United States (where the Cecil series is most famous), southeastern China, Southeast Asia, and some other subtropical and tropical areas.
 Their northern limit (except fossil soils) is very sharply defined in North America by the limits of maximum glaciation during the Pleistocene, because Ultisols typically take hundreds of thousands of years to form—far longer than the length of an interglacial period today.

 The oldest fossil Ultisols are known from the Carboniferous period when forests first developed.
 Though known from far north of their present range as recently as the Miocene, Ultisols are surprisingly rare as fossils overall, since they would have been expected to be very common in the warm Mesozoic and Tertiary paleoclimates.